 When distanced from the sound sources, coincident pairs add depth and width to a mix and bring out the character of the acoustic environment.

-For more information on microphones and phase, check out my article Microphone Polarity & Phase: How They Affects Mic Signals.
+For more information on microphones and phase, check out my article Microphone Polarity & Phase: How They Affect Mic Signals.

 Common Coincident Pair Techniques